yiisoft/translator-extractor/README.md

 ### Using `except` option

-For exclude directory `vendor`
+To exclude `vendor` directory use `--except`:
 ```ssh
 php yii translator/extract --except=**/vendor/**
 ```

-For exclude directories `vendor` && `tests`
+To exclude both `vendor` and `tests` directories:
 ```ssh
 php yii translator/extract --except=**/vendor/** --except=**/tests/**
 ```

 ### Using `only` option

-Parse only from files `test.php`
+To parse only `test.php` files use `--only` option:
 ```ssh
 php yii translator/extract --only=**/test.php
 ```

-Parse only from concrete file `/var/www/html/test.php`
+To parse only `/var/www/html/test.php` file use:
 ```ssh
 php yii translator/extract --only=/var/www/html/test.php
 ```

 ## For Gettext

-Package not supported extract to gettext format.
-For extract messages to gettext files, you may using this shell script (in linux-based OS)
+The package does not support extracting messages into gettext format.
+To extract messages for gettext, you may use the following shell script (in linux-based OS):

 ```ssh
 find src/ -name *.php | xargs xgettext --from-code=utf-8 --language=PHP --no-location --omit-header --sort-output --keyword=translate --output="locales/category.pot"